Skip to Content

 Addi Schaefer, Staff Writer

 Addi Schaefer is a senior at Dowling Catholic High School.
-Addi has been involved in Speech and Debate since freshman year and they also participate in One Dowling Family.
-They also participate in Girl Scouts outside of school.
+Addi has been involved in Speech and Debate since freshman year and also participates in One Dowling Family.
+Addi also participates in Girl Scouts outside of school.
 During the summer Addi is a counselor at Girl Scout Camp Tanglefoot in Clear Lake.
 Outside of school, Addi spends time with their cats and dogs and enjoys making art.
 Next year, Addi plans to go to DMACC to get an associate's degree in Social Work with hopes of becoming an adolescent therapist.
 This year Addi is excited to share the stories of Dowling Catholic and the Des Moines community!